-- Of the first six patients dosed, one patient demonstrated a complete response (CR), two patients demonstrated a partial response (PR) and three patients demonstrated stable disease (SD), as measured by RECIST criteria. - Five patients had successful resections of their tumors, with two patients having an R0 resection, which indicates a microscopically margin-negative resection in which no gross or microscopic tumor remains in the tumor bed and three patients with a R1 resection, indicating microscopic residual tumor.
-One patient in the second cohort is currently ineligible for debulking surgery due to a medical complication unrelated to the study or the study drug. - Of the five surgically treated and evaluable patients, one patient (20%) demonstrated a pathological complete response (pCR), two patients (40%) demonstrated a micro pathological response (microPR), and two patients (40%) demonstrated a macroPR.
-These data compare favorably to historical data, which indicate that pCRs are typically seen in less than 7% of patients receiving neoadjuvant chemotherapy followed by surgical respection. pCRs have been associated with a median overall survival of 72 months, which is more than three years longer than those who do not experience a pCR.
-In addition, microPRs are seen in approximately 30% of patients, and are associated with a median overall survival of 38 months.
+- Of the first twelve patients dosed, one (1) patient demonstrated a complete response ("CR"), eight (8) patients demonstrated partial response ("PR") and three patients demonstrated stable disease ("SD"), as measured by RECIST criteria.
+This translates to a 100% disease control rate ("DCR") and 75% objective response rate ("ORR"). - Eleven patients had successful resections of their tumors, with six (6) patients having an R0 resection, which indicates a microscopically marginnegative resection in which no gross or microscopic tumor remains in the tumor bed, and four (4) patients with a R1 resection, indicating microscopic residual tumor.
+One patient had an R2, indicating macroscopic residual tumor.
+One patient in the second cohort was ineligible for debulking surgery due to a medical complication unrelated to the study or the study drug. - Of the eleven surgically treated and evaluable patients, one patient demonstrated a complete pathological response ("cPR"), five (5) patients demonstrated a micro pathological response ("microPR"), and five (5) patients demonstrated a macroPR.
+These data compare favorably to historical data, which indicate that cPRs are typically seen in less than 7% of patients receiving neoadjuvant chemotherapy followed by surgical resection. cPRs have been associated with a median overall survival of 72 months, which is more than three years longer than those who do not experience a cPR.
+In addition, microPRs are seen in approximately 30% of patients, and are associated with a median overall survival of 38 months. - All eleven patients who completed treatment follow-up experienced a dramatic (greater than 90%) drop in their CA-125 protein levels as of their most recent study visit.
+CA-125 is used to monitor certain cancers during and after treatment.
+CA-125 is present in greater concentrations in ovarian cancer cells than in other cells.
+A 50% reduction in CA-125 levels is considered meaningful.